erickhun/blog/content/posts/investing-from-taiwan.md

 **Why so many countries and companies?** Isn't IWDA enough?
 The reason is simple... how do you know which country or company will perform better than the other in the next decades?
 By investing in those 2 ETFs, you'll basically bet into **the world's ability to grow**.
 You will invest into the world's biggest companies by purchasing a single share of it.

-#### VWRA to cover both developped countries and emerging markets
+#### VWRA to cover both developed countries and emerging markets

 **Is there an Ireland based ETF covering both IWDA and EIMI?**
 Yes.
 It's [VWRA](https://global.vanguard.com/portal/site/loadPDF?country=pt&docId=31355).
 Buying VWRA is like buying IWDA and EIMI all together.
-It's like buying a small share of 3500+ comapnies.
+It's like buying a small share of 3500+ companies.
 It is also a good choice because you wouldn't need to think about which one of IWDA or EIMI, so it makes the process of buying easier, without the need to calculate your allocation of IWDA/EIMI.
 The downside is that the expense ratio for VWRA (0.22%) is slightly higher than IWDA(0.20%) or EIMI(0.18%).
 [VWRD](https://global.vanguard.com/portal/site/loadPDF?country=fr&docId=31781) is the distributing version of it if you want to manually reinvest the dividends.

-Here how VWRA cover the entire world:
+Here is how VWRA covers the entire world:
 ![description](/img/investing-in-taiwan/vwra-vwrd-world-coverage.png)

-And how it covers all the industries, and what are the top holdings:
+And how it covers all the industries, and the top holdings:
 ![description](/img/investing-in-taiwan/vwra-vwrd-industry-top-companies-holding.png)